lukaszcz/coqhammer/README.md

-  tries applying constructors, inverting the hypotheses, ordered rewriting, rewriting with hints from the `shints` database, arithmetic solving with `lia`, case splitting, intelligent unfolding, forward reasoning and hypotheses simplification.
+  tries applying constructors, inverting the hypotheses, ordered rewriting, rewriting with hints from the `shints` database, arithmetic solving with `lia`, case splitting, intelligent unfolding, loop checking, forward reasoning and hypotheses simplification.

 * `hauto`

   The same as `sauto` but by default does not use constructors of or do inversion on inductive types other than logical connectives and equality.
 Also does not use the hints from the `shints` database.
-This tactic is faster than `sauto` if you can provide precise dependencies, and it is thus used most often as the reconstruction tactic suggested by `hammer`.
+This tactic is faster than `sauto` if you provide precise dependencies, and it is thus used most often as the reconstruction tactic suggested by `hammer`.

 * `ssimpl`